 “Can I get a mortgage if student loans are defaulted?”
 The answer would be yes.
 But it will be very hard of a process.
 Student loans are probably one of the first loans an individual had in his entire life.
-And because this type of loan is usually acquired during a person youth, record would most likely show inconsistent interval of payments, with a number of delayed ones.
-The worst that could’ve happened is having a defaulted student loan on you r record.
+And because this type of loan is usually acquired during a person youth, the record would most likely show an inconsistent interval of payments, with a number of delayed ones.
+The worst that could’ve happened is having a defaulted student loan on your record.
 But how does this affect your application for a mortgage loan in the future?
-Let us examine this on the succeeding paragraphs.
+Let us examine this in the succeeding paragraphs.

 Credit is Everything

-When applying for any form of loan, you’re eligibility for such loans should be established before it is granted.
+When applying for any form of a loan, your eligible for such loans should be established before it is granted.
 One of the determinants of an individual’s eligibility is his credit history.
-This includes record that pertains to previous loans such as student loans and car loans.
-Government agencies exist to keep records of such in scores.
+This includes a record that pertains to previous loans such as student loans and car loans.
+Government agencies exist to keep records of such scores.
 When you are able to pay a credit debt 30 days late of its due date, credit companies will notify these agencies which will note this in your record in their comprehensive database.
-Once you have accumulated low or sub normal scores, you are considered by future lenders as a potentially risky borrower.
-Not only will a defaulted student loan lower you scores in your records, it will also tell lenders that you are unable to manage your finances well.
+Once you have accumulated low or subnormal scores, you are considered by future lenders as a potentially risky borrower.
+Not only will a defaulted student loan lower your scores in your records, but it will also tell lenders that you are unable to manage your finances well.

 In the Mind of Future Lenders